COURSE INFORMATION

 14 PART XVI People management skills and competencies (Ch.
 64-82) and PART XVII Conclusion (Ch.
 83) [Strategic people management skills Business skills Dealing with business issues from an HR perspective Problem-solving and decision-making skills Analytical and critical skills Research skills Statistical skills Selection interviewing skills Job, role and skills analysis and competency modelling Learning and development skills Negotiating skills Change management Influencing skills Leadership Handling people problems Handling challenging conversations Managing conflict Political skills Project management Trends in HRM]

 Textbook(s): Main Armstrong, M., & Taylor, S. (2023).
 Armstrong's Handbook of Human Resource Management Practice: A Guide to the Theory and Practice of People Management.
 Kogan Page Publishers.
-Weekly discussion: Each week, one chapter for each student 1.
+Recommended 1.
 Dessler, G. (2024).
 Human Resources Management, Global Edition.
 Pearson 2.
 Bassett-Jones, N. (2023).
 Strategic Human Resource Management: A Systems Approach.
 Routledge.
 3. Miller-Merrell, J. (2023).
 Digitizing Talent: Creative Strategies for the Digital Recruiting Age.
 Society For Human Resource Management.
 4. Lauby, S. (2022).
 The SHRM Essential Guide to Talent Management: A Handbook for HR Professionals, Managers, Businesses, and Organizations.
 5. Biech, E. (2022).
 Training & Development For Dummies.
 John Wiley & Sons.
 6. Yorks, L., Abel, A. L., & Rotatori, D. (2022).
 Strategic human resource development in practice.
 Management for Professionals.
 Springer.
 7. Tarique, I. (Ed.).
 (2021).
 Contemporary talent management: A research companion.
 Routledge.
 8. Wiblen, S. (Ed.).
 (2021).
 Digitalised talent management: Navigating the human-technology interface.
 Routledge.
 9. Pocztowski, A., Pauli, U., & Miś, A. (2020).
 Talent management in small and medium enterprises: Context, practices and outcomes.
 Routledge.
 10. McDonnell, A., & Wiblen, S. (2020).
 Talent management: A research overview.
 Routledge.
 11. Collings D. G., Scullion H., Caligiuri P. M. (2019).
 Global Talent Management.
 Routledge.
 12. Sparkman, R. (2018).
 Strategic workforce planning: Developing optimized talent strategies for future growth.
 Kogan Page Publishers.
 13. Thunnissen, M., & Gallardo-Gallardo, E. (2017).
 Talent management in practice: An integrated and dynamic approach.
 Emerald Publishing Limited.
 14. Berger, L. A., & Berger, D. (2017).
 The talent management handbook: Making culture a competitive advantage by acquiring, identifying, developing, and promoting the best people.
 McGraw Hill Professional.
 15. Collings, D. G., Mellahi, K., & Cascio, W. F. (Eds.).
 (2017).
 The Oxford handbook of talent management.
 Oxford University Press.
 16. Mello, J. A. (2014).
 Strategic Human Resource Management.
 Cengage Learning.

 Additional Literature: -